QuEraComputing/bloqade-python/docs/index.md

 ## What is Bloqade?

-Bloqade is an open-source Python SDK created by [QuEra Computing Inc.](https://www.quera.com/) inspired by its Julia-based SDK [Bloqade.jl](https://queracomputing.github.io/Bloqade.jl/dev/).
-It's designed to make writing and analyzing the results of analog quantum programs on QuEra's Neutral Atom Quantum Computers as easy as possible.
-It allows you to define custom atom geometries and waveforms that enable fine control over the time evolution of a many-body neutral atom system in both emulation and real hardware.
-Bloqade interfaces with the [AWS Braket](https://aws.amazon.com/braket/) cloud service where QuEra's Quantum Computer *Aquila* is hosted, enabling you to submit programs as well as retrieve and analyze real hardware results with one tool.
+Bloqade is a Python SDK for [QuEra's](https://www.quera.com/) neutral atom quantum computer *Aquila* (check out our [paper](https://arxiv.org/abs/2306.11727)!).
+It's designed to make writing and analyzing the results of [analog quantum programs]() on *Aquila* as easy as possible.
+It features [custom atom geometries](index.md#customizable-atom-geometries) and [flexible waveform definitions](index.md#flexible-pulse-sequence-construction) in both [emulation and real hardware](index.md#hardware-and-emulation-backends).
+Bloqade interfaces with the [AWS Braket](https://aws.amazon.com/braket/) cloud service where *Aquila*  is hosted, enabling you to submit programs as well as retrieve and analyze real hardware results all-in-one.

 ## Installation

-You can install the package with `pip` in your Python environment of choice via:
+You can install the package with [`pip`](https://pip.pypa.io/en/stable/) in your Python environment of choice via:

 ```sh
 pip install bloqade